barks1212/learning-electron-videoInfo/README.md

 # learning-electron-videoInfo

-To run Electron app - npm run electron
+To run Electron app: npm run electron

-Requires ffmpeg - to check if already installed (on OSX) run:
+Requires ffmpeg - to check if already installed (on OSX) run: which ffmpeg

-which ffmpeg

-Should receive "/usr/local/bin/ffmpeg", if not then run:

-brew install ffmpeg (requires homebrew)
+Should receive "/usr/local/bin/ffmpeg", if not then run: brew install ffmpeg (requires homebrew)

 First basic Electron app which sets up communication between a native browser window and an electron process in order to transfer information, in this case video metadata, between processes.